WaalbrugWire/Roster-Planner/README.md

 The project was build under NetBeans IDE 8.2
 We used the supplied Maven pom.xml and adjusted to our needs to build a One.jar aka Fat.jar

-The files consist of a a TabXXXPanel and a CustomTabXXXPanel file where XXX stands here for an Entity or logical component of the program.
+The files consist of a TabXXXPanel and a CustomTabXXXPanel file where XXX stands here for an Entity or logical component of the program.

 The Tab files mainly contain the generated TabPanes using the visual editor